DaudCloud-sudo/AWS-Compute-Labs/README.md

 - An existing VPC (`app-vpc`) with at least two public subnets.
 Otherwise, Follow the instructions in the [Custom VPC Setup Guide](https://github.com/DaudCloud-sudo/AWS-Networking-and-Content-Delivery-Labs/tree/main).
 - Basic understanding of AWS EC2, ALB, and Auto Scaling concepts.

-## Task 1: Again Launching an EC2 Instance
+## Again Launching an EC2 Instance

 1. **Log in to the AWS Management Console** as your Admin user.
 2. **Navigate to EC2 Dashboard**: Search for and open EC2 in the AWS Management Console.